 The use of high heating rates enables materials to be analyzed without interference from reorganization processes as there is no time for such processes to occur.

-The Flash DSC 1 is also the ideal tool for studying crystallization kinetics.
+Flash DSC is also the ideal tool for studying crystallization kinetics.

 The Webinar will cover the following topics:

 Dr. Jürgen Schawe, Senior Scientist Thermal Analysis, Mettler-Toledo, Analytical